 - The A16 and A151 trunk roads bisect the town.
 The A1073 north from Crowland leads to Spalding, also.

-- If travelling by Rail, it is recommended that one heads to Peterborough as the service is more frequent.
+- If traveling by Rail, it is recommended that one heads to Peterborough as the service is more frequent.
 The town is on the branch railway line running from Peterborough to Lincoln.
 (JB)

 - There are many fine Georgian buildings on either side of the River Welland built during times when the town thrived as an Inland Port.
 (JB)